tksundar/market-simulator/Readme.md

 * match an order using FIFO matcher or Pro-rata matcher (https://corporatefinanceinstitute.com/resources/career-map/sell-side/capital-markets/matching-orders/)

-The module sim is the back end exchange simulator that has all the matching functionalities with a CLI.
-The web module adds the web support.Either project can be compiled by renaming the main.rs file of the module appropriately.
+Module sim is the back end exchange simulator that has all the matching functionalities with a CLI.
+The web module adds the web support.
-For example, i name the sim main file as <i>main.rs.cli</i> when buidling the project to run the web module.By default the web module is built and run<br>

-<H2> CLI Modile </H2>
+<H2> CLI Module </H2>

 <h3>Usage:</h3>